Characterization of single layer anti-reflective coatings for bolometer-based rare event searches: Conclusion

 \section{Conclusion}

 Anti-reflective coatings can significantly increase the efficiency of light collection bolometers in rare event searches with the purpose of reducing background rates.
-Several coatings were manufactured successfully on Ge and Si substrates.
-Characterizing the more rare HfO$_2$ and TiO$_2$ coatings was unsuccessful; however, five SiO$_2$ coating-substrate combinations were successfully characterized at room temperature using variable angle ellipsometry.
-Preliminary calculations for both Si and Ge substrates confirm a decrease in reflectivity from SiO$_2$ coatings of various thicknesses at various angles of incidence, an improvement on the calculations performed by \cite{Beeman2013CurrentExperiment}.
+Several coatings were manufactured successfully on Ge and Si substrates and characterized at room temperature using variable angle ellipsometry.
+Full characterization of the more rare HfO$_2$ and TiO$_2$ coatings was unsuccessful.
+Preliminary calculations for both Si and Ge substrates confirm a decrease in reflectivity from SiO$_2$ coatings of various thicknesses at various angles of incidence, an improvement on the calculations performed by \cite{Beeman2013CurrentExperiment} which assumed normal incidence.
 For the ZnSe and ZnMoO$_4$ scintillation wavelengths of \unit[645]{nm} and \unit[610]{nm}, coatings of \unit[90]{nm} SiO$_2$ on Si or \unit[140]{nm} SiO$_2$ on Ge are recommended.
 For Cherenkov light from TeO$_2$ at \unit[350]{nm}, a Ge substrate with a \unit[70]{nm} SiO$_2$ coating is recommended.
-Work is ongoing to improve upon these ellipsometer measurements, analyze the impact of the coatings on the system radiopurity, test the coatings at characteristic bolometric operating temperatures, and explore novel coating techniques.
+Work is ongoing to fully characterize all coatings at operating and room temperatures, as well as to explore the potential of novel coating techniques.
+Additional analysis of the impact of the coatings on system radiopurity and testing of the coatings characteristic bolometric operating temperatures will fully establish the value of SLAR coatings in rare event searches.